GCOM7140/class-sessions/02_group-project-overview/README.md

   - To establish a clear set of goals, requirements, and performance standards (i.e., grading criteria, grading system) for the group project.

-  - To learn how you can home in on a topic that is grand, novel, curiosity-inducing, broad in scope, and actionable to give your group project momentum out of the starting gate.
+  - To learn how you can home in on a topic that is grand, curiosity-inducing, actionable, novel, and broad in scope to give your group project momentum out of the starting gate.

-  -
 # Readings

   - Group Project Overview